SvenGroot/GenerateAnswerFile/doc/Json.md

 ```

 The above file would generate an answer file that installs Windows using the default UEFI partition
-layout, activates it uses the specified product key, and creates a local user with the specified
+layout, activates it using the specified product key, and creates a local user with the specified
 password.

 > [!WARNING]
 > Passwords in the JSON files are always in plain text, so do not store an Answer File Generator
 > JSON file in an unsecure location.

-A [JSON schema](json/schema.json) is provided that provides documentation, and validation and
+A [JSON schema](json/schema.json) is provided that provides documentation, as well as validation and
-auto-completion (when using a supported editor such as Visual Studio Code)
+auto-completion (when using an editor such as Visual Studio Code).

 A few other JSON samples are provided: